pablo-lamtenzan/guide_minish/README.md

 lex_ifs:

-// return true is the given ascii is a space or a whitespace return { is_white_space or is_space }
+// return true if the given ascii is a space or a whitespace return { is_white_space or is_space }